-The campus of Thomas Aquinas College gives form to the notion of being “in the world, but not of it.”
-Close enough that students can occasionally avail themselves of the attractions of greater Los Angeles, but far enough removed that they will not become distracted by them, it is a place of respite, not isolation.
+The two campuses of Thomas Aquinas College give form to the notion of being “in the world, but not of it.”
+Close enough that students can avail themselves of the attractions of Los Angeles and Boston, but far enough removed that they will not become distracted by them, these are places of respite, not isolation.

-Situated in a verdant meadow in the foothills of the Topatopa Mountains, the campus is designed with beauty and serenity in mind.
-Among centuries-old oak trees and Mission-style buildings there are quiet alcoves, prayer gardens, fountains, and ponds.
+Situated in a verdant meadow in the foothills of the Topatopa Mountains, the College’s California campus is designed with beauty and serenity in mind.
+Among centuries-old oak trees and Mission-style buildings, there are quiet alcoves, breezy arcades, prayer gardens, and fountains.
 It is an ideal place for study, prayer, reading, and contemplation.